Robert De Niro Wants Privacy Over His Split From Wife Grace Hightower

-Last Thanksgiving, fans of Robert De Niro learned that the actor and his wife of over twenty years, Grace Hightower, had split up and were preparing to divorce.
+Last Thanksgiving, fans of Robert De Niro learned that the actor and his wife of over 20 years, Grace Hightower, had split up and were preparing to divorce.
 Prior to the divorce announcement, Page Six reported that the couple had been estranged and were not living together for several months.

 De Niro released a public announcement confirming the sad news at the end of November 2018.